bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-93.rst

 |tag-ops-changed| |tag-project-changed|

-Databases are stored in new locations.
+Configurations of Databases are stored in new locations.
 During development, the project's Databases are now stored in the :ref:`databases.yaml <database-configuration>` file.
 On the
-|ivy-engine|, Databases have been moved from the System Database to the
+|ivy-engine|, the configurations of Databases have been moved from the System Database to the
 application's :ref:`app-yaml` file.
-Furthermore, database and project migrations do the conversion from the old to the new format for you automatically.
+Furthermore, the System Database and project migration converts from the old to the new format automatically.

 .. container:: admonition note toggle